 If you google kirigami, you’ll find examples that are extremely detailed and intricate.
 These are made by adults using an Xacto knife on a cutting mat, often with complex patterns as guides.
 But kids can have fun with kirigami just using plain copy paper and scissors.

-My Easy Sugar Skull Kirigami can be simply glued on a contrasting background – or embellished with markers (or glitter glue!) to add some color, if you like!
+This Easy Sugar Skull art project can be simply glued on a contrasting background – or embellished with markers (or glitter glue!) to add some color, if you like!